El Rushbo and the Excellence in Broadcasting Network.

 The Tea Party is not vanishing.

-Despite all of these optics, and despite all the psychological efforts of the left to make it look like the Tea Party has been defeated.
+Despite all of these optics and despite all the psychological efforts of the left to make it look like the Tea Party has been defeated.

 The election never happened.

-The Republicans really didn't win anything.
+You know, the Republicans really didn't win anything.

 I mean, that's the psychological ploy that's being attempted here.